OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Introduction

-Despite the promising results of above methods, they require many iterative sampling steps to achieve high perceptual quality, and reducing the number of iterations often results in higher fidelity but lower perceptual quality.
-In this sense, their fidelity-realism trade-offs is achieved at the cost of more sampling steps.
-In order to achieve high perceptual quality with fewer sampling steps, some attempts~\cite{wang2024sinsr,lee2024diffusion, wu2024one, xie2024addsr,li2024distillation} have been made to distill the diffusion sampling process into a single step with diffusion distillation approaches~\cite{luhman2021knowledge,salimans2022progressive,liu2022flow, song2023consistency, yan2024perflow, yin2024one, yin2024improved, sauer2025adversarial}.
-However, while these methods improve efficiency, they sacrifice flexibility by limiting control over the fidelity-realism trade-off, reducing their applicability in domains where different tasks require varying levels of fidelity and realism, such as medical imaging and remote sensing~\cite{greenspan2009super,li2023diffusion,wang2022comprehensive,mentzer2020high}.
+Despite the promising results of the above methods, they require many iterative sampling steps to achieve high perceptual quality, and reducing the number of iterations often results in higher fidelity but lower perceptual quality.
+In this sense, their fidelity-realism trade-offs are achieved at the cost of more sampling steps.
+In order to achieve high perceptual quality with fewer sampling steps, some attempts~\citep{wang2024sinsr,lee2024diffusion, wu2024one, xie2024addsr,li2024distillation} have been made to distill the diffusion sampling process into a single step with diffusion distillation approaches~\citep{luhman2021knowledge,salimans2022progressive,liu2022flow, song2023consistency, yan2024perflow, yin2024one, yin2024improved, sauer2025adversarial}.
+However, while these methods improve efficiency, they sacrifice flexibility by limiting control over the fidelity-realism trade-off, reducing their applicability in domains where different tasks require varying levels of fidelity and realism, such as medical imaging, remote sensing and film upscaling~\citep{greenspan2009super,li2023diffusion,wang2022comprehensive,mentzer2020high,joshi2025image}.

 In this paper, we propose \method{} that achieves one-step image SR and preserves the capability to produce outputs with tunable fidelity-realism trade-offs.
-Specifically, \method{} adopts a two-stage training pipeline.
-In the first stage, a simple conditional rectified flow training strategy is introduced to learn the conditional probability directly.
-It uses noise-augmented LR images to form the initial distribution and LR images as conditions.
+Specifically, \method{} uses a two-stage pipeline.
+In stage one we train a noise-augmented conditional rectified flow to expand the support of the initial distribution: noise-perturbed LR images form the initial distribution while the LR images are used as conditions, enabling diverse HR reconstructions from a single LR.
 In the second stage, a distillation strategy is proposed to restrict the student model's predictions to match the same Ordinary Differential Equation (ODE) induced by the teacher model from the first stage.